pgruening/fp_nets_as_novel_deep_networks_inspired_by_vision/test_cases/test_log.md

 The input image was plotted and looks plausible for both Cifar-10 and ImageNet.

+### Can we reproduce the database results within the docker environment?

 ## Adversarial Examples

 The eval code was read again.

 ### Is the order of FGSN and normalization correct?

 An assertion statement makes sure that the input image is in [0, 1].
 The Cifar dataloader has a do-not-normalize flag.
 The BaseModel for all Cifar models has an attribute 'pre_transform' which is used for normalization before the actual forward pass.
 All tested models are derived from this class.
 Furthermore, the original accuracies reproduce the classification results and the number of changes are zero for eps = 0.

 ### Do the adversarial examples look plausible?